People and Organizations

 Gender is a debated and politically charged topic.
 The intent of this section is not to take a stand on those debates, but instead to allow the representation of data in museum and other information management systems to be made accessible.

-Gender is not specifically discussed in CRM, in fact it was even deleted from a previous version, and the modeling follows the same classification pattern as for nationality and culture.
+Gender is not specifically discussed in the underlying ontology, in fact it was even deleted from a previous version, and the modeling follows the same classification pattern as for nationality and culture.
 This allows a diverse set of gender possibilities, and does not make any specific statements about biological versus assigned versus preferred gender roles.
 The gender must be classified_as

 aat:300055147.